Society of Berbice

 In 1720, the five owners of the colony founded a Society of Berbice in a similar fashion to the Society of Suriname, which governed the neighbouring colony, in order to raise more capital for the colony.
 Both brothers shared one quarter of the company, and could only cast one vote.
 The Society was a public company listed on the Amsterdam Stock Exchange.

 In the years following, Berbice became the second most flourishing Dutch colony in the Guianas after Suriname, consisting of 12 plantations owned by the society, 93 private plantations along the Berbice River, and 20 plantations along the Canje River.
 The colony was dealt a severe blow when a slave uprising broke out under the leadership of Coffy in February 1763.
-The uprising lead to a steep population decline, abandonment and destruction of many plantations, and serious financial problems for the Society.
+The uprising led to a steep population decline, abandonment and destruction of many plantations, and serious financial problems for the Society.

 In 1795, after the dissolution of the Dutch West India Company, the company decided to sell its possessions.
 The company remained in operation after Berbice was ceded to Great Britain.
 In November 1818, their last plantations were sold to Davidson’s, Barkly & Co, and after selling out the last investors, the company closed their offices in 1821.